THE ‘P’S AND ‘Q’S OF THE FLOYDFEST SCENE

 ‘Queue Up’ for Shuttles!
 Our parking areas, which do occasionally shift purposes from year to year, are clearly labeled.
 Please take note of which lot you arrive in (large signage) and, when it’s time to depart, await your return shuttle in the line with the same corresponding signage.
 Our shuttles begin at noon Wednesday, and run through 2 AM nightly, with the last shuttle leaving the festival Monday at noon.

-Quiet (and Not-So-Quiet) Camping: Please note: All tents onsite must have a Tent Tag.
+Quiet (and Not-So-Quiet) Camping: Please note: All tents onsite must have an onsite Tent Tag.
 Our ‘Family Camping’ is located in the wooded area behind the Children’s Universe, and extending up towards the Main Stage.
 This area was chosen because the music on the Dreaming Creek Main Stage ends relatively early, and for its distance from the later-running Dance Tent and late-night Global Village Stage.
 Because of our multitude of stages, ultimately there is no camping that is truly ‘QUIET’… if you have problems sleeping to a background of music, drumming, or contained revelry, or have small children with these issues we encourage you to either make the trek further down the path to Adventure Camping or stay at our offsite park-and-camp areas.
 No matter where you camp, please be considerate of your neighbors.

 Quarts and Pints (ABC): The origin of the phrase “mind your P’s and Q’s,” refers to Old-English barkeeps shouting at rowdy customers to mind their Pints and Quarts- in other words to moderate their intake and keep themselves in check!
 Our several licensed ABC areas are lovely places to hang out, complete with shade, snack vendors, and either their own entertainment or bird’s eye view to a nearby stage.
 There are four such areas- we refer to them as the Pink Floyd Beer and Wine Garden, the Main Field Libations Tent, The Top o’ the Hill- Holla!
 Craft Beer Loft and the Speakeasy Vaudeville Revue.
 All four areas are open to everyone; those under 21 will have their hand stamped, and we encourage they be accompanied by an adult.